Forest Grove, Oregon

 Lots of Green!

-Just past the check-in counter, we spotted a cozy bar and another decorated tree.
+Just past the check-in counter, we spotted a cozy bar.

 The Ironwork Grill